 - Enter the desired user name and click on Next.

-- When System Restore window opens, click on Next.
+- When the System Restore window opens, click on Next.

-- Check Show more restore points option, select the desired restore point and click on Next.
+- Check the Show more restore points option, select the desired restore point, and click Next.

 - Follow the instructions to complete the restoration.

 After restoring your system, check if the error still appears.
-System Restore is fast and simple way to fix computer problems, so be sure to try it out.
+System Restore is a fast and straightforward way to fix computer problems, so try it out.